 Conservatives gear up to battle EPA carbon rules

 Conservative lawmakers are ready to fight tooth-and-nail about the terms of new energy rules forced upon the state by President Barack Obama and the Environmental Protection Agency (EPA).
-That is, they’ll fight those new rules, once they or anyone else knows what they actually are.
-That was the major revelation at Thursday afternoon’s Legislative Energy ...
+That is, ...

 Politicos, as ever, flock to Farmfest